LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-move-semantics.md

    ```

    Notice that above code is passing `vec0.clone()` to the function instead of `vec0`.<br>
-   We are making *clone* of the original vector and giving ownership of the *cloned one*.
+   We are making a *clone* of the original vector and giving ownership of the *cloned one*.
 Therefore,
    we still can use original variable!

 2. Make `fill_vec` borrow its argument instead of taking ownership of it,